Eggnog Cheesecake with Gingersnap Crust

 Carefully fill a large roasting pan with a few inches of boiling water.
 Place the cheesecake pan in the center of the roasting pan.

 Bake for 1 hour or until the edges are set, and the center is slightly jiggly.

 Turn the oven off and leave the cheesecake in the oven without opening the door for one more hour.

-Remove the cheesecake from the water bath carefully and place on a wire rack to cool completely.
+Remove the cheesecake from the water bath carefully and cool it on a wire rack to room temperature.

-You can run a thin knife around the edges to loosen it from the pan if desired.
+If desired, you can run a thin knife around the edges to loosen it from the pan.
 I usually don’t have a problem with them sticking to the pan.

-Cover and refrigerate at least 4 hours, but preferably overnight.
+Cover and refrigerate for at least 4 hours, but preferably overnight.

 - 2 1/2 cups gingersnap cookie crumbs

 - 32 ounces cream cheese, softened (4 – 8oz packages)

 - 1 tablespoon bourbon, good quality (or vanilla extract)